rtvks/Twitter-Data-Analytics-Dr.-Hemant-Kakkar/README.md

 •	Calculate relevant statistical measures such as frequency counts, averages, or correlations.
 •	Visualize the data using graphs, charts, or interactive dashboards to present your findings effectively.

-5. Statistical Modelling:
-•	Apply statistical modelling techniques, such as regression or clustering, to uncover relationships or groupings within the data.
-•	Test hypotheses or build predictive models based on your research objectives.

-6. Research Paper:
-•	Summarize your methodology, findings, and insights in a research paper format.
-•	Include relevant references and related work to provide context to your study.
-•	Clearly explain the practical applications of social media analytics in the field of social psychology and evolutionary theories.

 Python: Python is a widely used programming language for data analysis and offers various libraries and frameworks for social media analysis.
 Some key libraries include:

 •	Tweepy: A Python library for accessing the Twitter API.